LucaZugic/LucaZugic/README.md

 ### About me
-I am a Pythonista who enjoys handling data. <br>
+I strive to achieve elegant and simple solutions. <br>
 My favourite frameworks are PySpark for data applications, and Flask for APIs and web applications.

 Spoken languages: English, German, and a bit of Spanish <br>